MySQL HeatWave User Guide

 requests:

-: The PAR URL.
+par: The PAR URL.

-Do not specify a region
+Do not specify a region,

-namespace
+namespace or

-bucket
+bucket with

-.
+par.
 These values are

 included in the PAR URL and generate an error if